microsoft/PSRule.Rules.CAF/docs/rules/en/CAF.Name.Route.md

 ## SYNOPSIS

-Route table names should use a standard prefix and meet naming requirements.
+Route table names should use a standard prefix.

 ## DESCRIPTION